 How long does cross cultural training last?

 How long is a piece of string?
 Training can be as short as 30 minutes or as long as 3 days.
-The length of the training is usually determined by budgets, the time and practicality.
+The length of the training is usually determined by budgets, time, the geographical spread of teams and practicality.

-The majority of face to face training takes place over the course of a day, online usually is in 2 hour chunks.
+The majority of face to face training takes place over the course of a day, although cross cultural webinar trainingwebinar training may be delivered in 2 hour chunks.

 How much does cross cultural training cost?